Morganfp/Student-Database-Manager/README.md

 # Student-Database-Manager
-A program that uses a MySQL/C++ connector to build tables and run queries in MySQL, allowing students to easily store and track their course, grade, semester, and transcript data.
+A program written in C++ that uses a MySQL connector to create tables and run queries in a MySQL database.
+It stores student data such as courses, grades, semesters, and transcript information.